kubernetes/website/docs/user-guide/downward-api/index.md

 ## Default values for container resource limits

-If cpu and memory limits are not specified for a container, the downward API will default to node's cpu and memory capacities.
+If cpu and memory limits are not specified for a container, the downward API will default to node allocatables for cpu and memory.